 To visit the Procurement Department website go to www.phila.gov/bids.

-The Finance Department ensures that the requirements of Chapter 17-1400 of the City Code are met, to eliminate real and perceived favoritism in the award of the City’s professional services contracts.
+The Contracting Unit of the Finance Department ensures that the requirements of Chapter 17-1400 of the City Code are met, to eliminate real and perceived favoritism in the award of the City’s professional services contracts.
 You can learn more by visiting eContract Philly.

 The City Controller is an elected officer of the City of Philadelphia.
 The City Charter charges the Controller with auditing the operations of every City office, department, board, and commission and with reviewing, for approval or disapproval, all City disbursements.
 The Controller makes recommendations to improve the efficiency and economy of City operations, and to minimize opportunities for fraud and waste.
 The Controller is independent of the Mayor and City Council, whose operations he audits, along with those of other City offices, departments, boards, and commissions.